SkrFractals/Comparser/README.md

 Comparser has two distinct stages:
 Parser stage (COMMANDS) — read sequentially.
 Definitions, constants, if, while, do, etc. are processed here.
 Names may be redefined during this stage.
 Evaluation stage (EXPRESSIONS) — after parsing is complete, expressions are pure.
 Calling an expression cannot modify definitions, constants, or functions.
-The only exception is local commands, aka pre-calculations/redefinitions, but those only happen locally for a single expression call, and don't mutate the global parsed code.
 Case-insensitive - all uppercase letters are internally converted to lowercase.

 COMMANDS: